Affordable Homeowner’s Insurance

 Remember that each homeowner’s policy coverage is subject to a limit — the maximum amount your policy would pay toward a covered loss.
 You may adjust your coverage limits to your needs.
 For example, the value of your home and belongings and how much it may cost to repair or replace them if they are damaged or destroyed by a covered risk.

-There are three basic levels of coverage: Replacement Cost, Extended Replacement Cost/Value, Actual Cash Value(ACV).
+There are three basic levels of coverage: Replacement Cost, Extended Replacement Cost/Value, and Actual Cash Value(ACV).

-Replacement Cost.
-Insurance that pays the policyholder the cost of replacing the damaged property with no deduction for depreciation but is limited to a maximum dollar amount.
+Insurance pays the policyholder the cost of replacing the damaged property with no deduction for depreciation.
+Still, it is limited to a maximum dollar amount

-Actual Cash Value.
-This covers the cost to replace your home minus depreciation costs for age and use.
-For example, if the life expectancy of your roof is 20 years and your roof is 15 years old, the cost to replace it in today’s marketplace will be much higher than its actual cash value.
+This covers replacing your home minus depreciation costs for age and use.
+For example, suppose the life expectancy of your roof is 20 years, and your roof is 15 years old.
+In that case, the cost to replace it in today’s marketplace will be much higher than its actual cash value.

 What’s not covered by homeowners insurance

 Even the broadest homeowners insurance policy won’t cover everything that could go wrong with your home.
-For example, you can’t intentionally damage your house and then expect your insurer to pay for the damage.
+For example, you can’t intentionally damage your house and expect your insurer to pay.

 Policies also typically exclude damage from other causes, such as: